Vexera/documentation/docs/Admin.md

 ### Softbanning
 Someone has spammed in a channel and you want to **remove their messages** but not to ban them yet?
 Then `+softban` is for you!
 The softban bans a user from your server, deletes the messages in the past seven days and immediately unbans them after.<br/>
 To softban `luke#0123` you may run `+softban luke#0123 Spam` and the channel will be free from spam.

-## Infractions
-Every punishment is logged in our database, so you can access them either by setting up a mod-log by using `+log add [channel] infractions` and searching in it or per user by `+infractions [ID/Mention]`.<br/>
-Pretty useful if you want to check if someone **may stood out negatively in the past** already.

 ## Cleaning messages without punishing